tusharrr17/ByteShell-ACM/README.md

 - The `bytsh_exit` function is responsible for exiting the shell loop when the "exit" command is entered by returning a status value of 0.

 ## Learning Takeaways
-Working on the ByteShell project can provide several learning takeaways, including:
+Working on the ByteShell project provided several learning takeaways, including:
 - Understanding the basics of shell programming and command-line interfaces.
 - Learning how to handle user input and execute commands in a shell environment.
 - Gaining familiarity with C programming concepts and practices.